felipetovarhenao/bell-tutorials/public/markdown/pseudovariables.md

-# Appendix II: Pseudo-Variables
+# Appendix ii: pseudo-variables

 Pseudo-variables in _bell_ serve as special, predefined variables primarily designed for integration with the _bach_ library within the _Max_ environment.
 Unlike standard variables, pseudo-variables are reserved keywords with specific behaviors and uses.
 Here, we delve into their syntax, types, and application.

 ---

-## Relevance to Tutorials
+## Relevance to tutorials

 Since pseudo-variables are specific to the _bach_ integration in _Max_, they are not crucial to understand when working with standalone applications like _bellplay~_.
 If you are working exclusively in _bellplay~_, you can safely ignore the topic of pseudo-variables.
 However, for users exploring _bach_ within _Max_, understanding pseudo-variables is beyond essential.

 ---

-## What Are Pseudo-Variables?
+## What are pseudo-variables?

 Pseudo-variables represent a subset of reserved keywords in _bell_.
 They are mainly _read-only_ (except for a few _write-only_ types) and are not used in standalone _bell_ applications like _bellplay~_, but rather in scenarios involving _bach_ programming.